Otabek Shukurov: International career

 Shukurov has represented his country at various age groups.
 He made his Uzbekistan national team debut against Lebanon on 14 February 2016.
 In that match, Uzbekistan won by a score of 2–0.

 Shukurov scored his first international goal on 11 October 2016 in a World Cup qualifying match against China.

+He took part in the Uzbekistan squad for FIFA World Cup 2026.